dieharders/ai-text-server/README.md

 This is entry for all text inference functions.
 Endpoints can be found [here](http://localhost:8000/docs) after server is started.

 ---

+## Models

+To get the sha256 of each file, click on the model you want from the "Files" page and copy from the page or raw pointer.

 ## Inference